gobbyo/kinetic-display/docs/assembly/powermanagementpcb.md

 ## Prerequisites

 - [Fabrication of the power management PCB](../createandorder/pcb.md)
-- 3D print of the Display stand
+- 3D print of the display stand and powermanagement components, `powerbank.stl`.

 ***Table of components***